Epstein–Barr virus–associated lymphoproliferative diseases: Epstein–Barr virus–associated aggressive NK cell leukemia

 Classic and sub-acute ANKL rapidly progress to life-threatening hemophagocytosis, disseminated intravascular coagulation, liver failure, renal failure, respiratory failure, and/or multiple organ failures.
 Median survival times in studies that did not distinguish between classic and sub-acute disease were ~60 days.
 A study of Chinese patients reported medium survival times of 49 days for classic and 215 days for sub-acute ANKL.
 Treatments for ANKL have typically used intensive chemotherapy regimens, either CHOP plus L-asparaginase or, alternatively, SMILE (i.e. dexamethasone, methotrexate, leucovorin, ifosfamide, L-Asparaginase, and etoposide.
 However, results with these regimens have been poor with little improvement in survival times.
 More recently, addition of autologous autologous hematopoietic stem cell transplantation to these chemotherapy regiments has modestly improved medium survival times in both classic and sub-acute disease.
 Further studies to find more effective treatment regimens for ANKL are needed.
-One regimen under such consideration uses AspaMetDex (L-asparagenase, methotrexate, dexamethasone) for induction therapy and SMILE for consolidation therapy followed by autologous hemotopoietic stem cell transplantation.
+One regimen under such consideration uses AspaMetDex (L-asparagenase, methotrexate, dexamethasone) for induction therapy and SMILE for consolidation therapy followed by autologous hematopoietic stem cell transplantation.